 5 Proposers

-ATU, APT, Brazil RCC and United States of America.
+ATU, APT, Brazil, RCC and United States of America.

 6 Sources of input

-The major source of input will be the experiences of those Member States that have begun the process of transition to IPv6.
+The major source of input will be the experiences of those Member States and sector members that have deployed broadband networks and that have begun implementation of IPv6.
 Contributions from Member States and Sector Members will be essential to the successful study of the issue.

 Interviews, existing reports and surveys should also be used to gather data and information for finalization of a comprehensive set of best practice guidelines.

 Material from regional telecommunication organizations, telecommunication research centres and manufacturers and working groups should also be used, in order to avoid duplication of work.

-Close cooperation with ITU-T study groups, in particular SG 13 and the Global Standards Initiative (GSI-NGN) and other standards groups involved in NGN activities and other activities within ITU-D, will also be essential.
+Close cooperation with ITU-T study groups, in particular SG 13 and the Global Standards Initiative (GSI-NGN), other standards groups involved in the activities discussed in the study questions, and other activities within ITU-D, will also be essential.

 (RCC Document WTDC14/23 Add 19)

-Contributions are expected from Member States, Sector Members and Associates, and from relevant ITU-R, ITU-T and ITU-D study groups.
+Contributions are expected from Member States, Sector Members and Associates, and from relevant ITU-R, ITU-T and ITU-D study groups, and other stakeholders.

 (ATU Document WTDC/42 Add 12)